East End of London: Politics and social reform

 At the end of the 17th century large numbers of Huguenot weavers arrived in the East End, settling to service an industry that grew up around the new estate at Spitalfields, where master weavers were based.
 They brought with them a tradition of "reading clubs", where books were read, often in public houses.
 The authorities were suspicious of immigrants meeting and in some ways they were right to be as these grew into workers' associations and political organisations.
 Towards the middle of the 18th century the silk industry fell into a decline – partly due to the introduction of printed calico cloth – and riots ensued.
 These "Spitalfield Riots" of 1769 were actually centred to the east and were put down with considerable force, culminating in two men being hanged in front of the Salmon and Ball public house at Bethnal Green.
 One was John Doyle (an Irish weaver), the other John Valline (of Huguenot descent).

-Elizabeth Fry of East and then West Ham, was an influential social reformer, particularly noted for helping deliver the 1823 Gaols Act which significantly improved prison conditions.
+Elizabeth Fry of East and then West Ham, was an influential social reformer, particularly noted for helping deliver the Gaols Act 1823 which significantly improved prison conditions.
 In 1844, an Association for Promoting Cleanliness among the Poor was established, and built a bath-house and laundry in Glasshouse Yard, East Smithfield.
 This cost a single penny for bathing or washing, and by June 1847 was receiving 4,284 people a year.
-This led to an Act of Parliament to encourage other municipalities to build their own and the model spread quickly throughout the East End.
+This led to an act of Parliament, the Baths and Washhouses Act 1846 (9 & 10 Vict. c.
+74), to encourage other municipalities to build their own and the model spread quickly throughout the East End.
 Timbs noted that "... so strong was the love of cleanliness thus encouraged that women often toiled to wash their own and their children's clothing, who had been compelled to sell their hair to purchase food to satisfy the cravings of hunger".